wp-cool-tools/speed-contact-bar/README.txt

 14. X (former Twitter)
 15. Vimeo
 16. WhatsApp
-17. Xing
+17. WeChat
-18. Yelp
+18. Xing
-19. Youtube
+19. Yelp
+20. YouTube
-20. any further content you wish by using the filter hook `speed_contact_bar_icons` (as documented in FAQ section &quot;How to add and re-order list entries by using hooks&quot;).
+20. Any further content you wish by using the filter hook `speed_contact_bar_icons` (as documented in FAQ section &quot;How to add and re-order list entries by using hooks&quot;).

 More social media platforms will come in future.